 Department Learning Outcomes reflect the mission and learning outcomes of the institution, the academic program and to the acquisition of skills that are specific to a concentrated field of study.

 BWW DLO 1: Performance Proficiency

-Students will be able to demonstrate expertise in performance proficiency on their instrument and relative doubles including mastery of tone, intonation, chart reading and technical facility.
+Students will be able to demonstrate expertise in doubles including mastery of tone, intonation, chart reading and technical facility.

 BWW DLO 2: Stylistic Versatility